kobkob/AbleApp/README.md

 ---

 App-Able organizes and performs DevOps actions on agile projects.
 Works as a Facade for the 7 modules.

+implements the command abl, see below

 ## SINOPSYS